Saturday 1st January, 2022

 This diagram shows you what generally happens with fibromyalgia.
 You can see that the nervous system is acting like an amplifier.
 A small amount of pain is going in but the volume is turned way up so it feels really bad.
 Also, as the nervous system controls practically all your body’s functions you get can get some seemingly unrelated symptoms (5–9).

-What are trigger points and why are they by far the biggest cause of sensitisation
+Why trigger points are by far the biggest cause of sensitisation

 Doctor studying